 Obvious as it may seem, preparation is the key to any successful meeting.
 And with potentially high-calibre competition you need to cover all your bases.
 Aside from knowing your own product or service inside out, make sure you've considered its value in the context of their organisation.
 What particular challenges are they facing?
 How will it benefit them?

 Don't be afraid to ask questions prior to the meeting.
-If appropriate, issue a pre-meeting questionnaire to gather some finer details on their requirements.
+If appropriate, ask clients to fill in a pre-meeting questionnaire to gather some finer details on their requirements.
 You may also want to speak to someone to assess the politics of the situation.
 Find out about the structure of the organisation: who needs to be involved in the decision?
 Who might need some convincing?
 And most importantly, who holds the purse strings?
 A good sales person will be mindful of closing the deal from the outset and structure the meeting accordingly.

 Act with diplomacy

 Like any group, the people you are meeting with come with their own agendas, expectations and rivalries.
-In the same way that you would adapt your conversation with family members, you need to be all things to all people — whether that's savvy and on your game to the finance director, or sympathetic and friendly with the administrator.
+In the same way that you would adapt your conversation with family members, you need to be all things to all people - whether that's professional and savvy with the finance director, or sympathetic and friendly with the administrator.

 Whatever you do, don't appear to choose sides should disagreements arise.
 Treating everyone in an equitable manner will help endear you to all involved and keep conversation focused on your pitch.